Self-paced

 In this step, you will create your main Flask application in a new file.

 First, in your project directory, use your favorite text editor to create and edit your app.py file.
-Previously you have been using the app.py to write the code for your final model.
-To avoid confusions, now you will use a 'model.py' or a 'titanic.py' for that, and the app.py will exclusively be to build your web app.
+Previously, you have been using the app.py to write the code for your final model.
+To avoid confusion, now you will use a model.py or a titanic.py for that, and the app.py will exclusively be to build your web app.
 This will host all the code you will use to create the application.

 In this new file, you will import the Flask object to create a Flask application instance, as you did before.
 You will also import the render_template() helper function that allows you to render HTML template files that exist in the templates folder you are about to create.
 The file will have a single view function that will be responsible for handling requests to the main / path.
 Add the following content: